AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-merge-policies.md

 In this lesson you will learn how to create merge policies to determine how data merges into profiles.

-The good news is that this will be a quick lesson and we'll stick to the UI.

 Adobe Experience Platform enables you to bring data together from multiple sources and combine it in order to see a complete view of each of your individual customers.
 When bringing this data together, merge policies are the rules that Platform uses to determine how data will be prioritized and what data will be combined to create that unified view.

+We'll stick to the UI for this lesson, of course API option also exist for creating merge policies.

 **Data Architects** will need to create merge policies outside of this tutorial.